Music with a Year of Study Abroad (BMus)

 Year three: Sandwich year

-This is a stand-alone year in which students pursue music-related modules at a partner university abroad.
-The curriculum abroad will equate exactly to 120 Cardiff credits, and will be assessed according to the norms established at that partner university.
+The intercalated year will be a stand-alone year, in which students pursue, at a partner university, modules in music related or different from those in their Cardiff degree programme.
+The curriculum abroad will equate exactly to 120 Cardiff University credits and will be assessed according to the norms established at that partner university.

 Module title | Module code | Credits |